A Glug of Oil

 Recipe Top Tips!

-• As I've cut out the browning stage in this easy chilli recipe, and so you need to use low-fat beef mince (5% or less) because cooking raw mince in a slow cooker will not cook out the fat.
+• Since I've skipped the browning stage, I suggest using low-fat beef mince (5% fat or less) because cooking raw mince in a slow cooker won't render out the fat.

-• If your mince is higher in fat then, you will need to brown it in a pan and discard any fat before adding it to your slow cooker.
+• If your mince has a higher fat content, brown it in a pan first and drain off any excess fat before transferring it to your slow cooker.

-• Only cook until just 'al dente' as it will cook for a further 30 minutes later on.
-Drain and toss in a little olive oil to stop it from sticking together and set aside until needed.
+• Cook until just 'al dente,' as it will continue cooking for another 30 minutes later.
+Drain, toss with a bit of olive oil to prevent sticking, and set aside until needed.

 Storage